HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/mx/configuration/index.md

 ./startServer.sh WebSphere_Portal -profileName wp_profile
 ```

-### Add a new App in Foundry
+### Adding a new application in Volt MX Foundry

-1) Create a new App and configure the identity services as type OAuth.
+1. Create a new application and configure the identity services as type OAuth.

 ![alt text](image-4.png)